isomerpages/moe-navalbasepri/index.md

 image: /images/logo.png
 permalink: /
 notification: Dear visitors, we are currently in the midst of updating the website.
-Some pages might be unable to load and we seek your understanding and apologise for the inconvenience caused.
+Some pages might be unable to load.
+As such, we seek your understanding and apologise for the inconvenience caused.
 sections:
   - hero:
       background: /images/Homepage/nbps e-banner_generic.png